simonberner/testcontainers-nodejs-example/README.md

 ## Containers

-For running containers, we currently have the following options:
+For running containers, we have the following options:

 - Use Docker Desktop to run the containers locally
-- Use [Testcontainers Desktop App](https://testcontainers.com/desktop/) to run containers locally (embedded runtime) or in the cloud (300min for free)
+- Use [Testcontainers Desktop App](https://testcontainers.com/desktop/) to run containers locally (embedded runtime) or in the Testcontainers cloud (300min for free)
 - Use [GitHub Actions to run a Testcontainer](https://www.atomicjar.com/2023/06/running-testcontainers-tests-using-github-actions/)

 ## Testcontainers Cloud